Nova-Committee/beehave/README.md

 ## Plans

 - Add blacklist & whitelist that limits the items held by players to display the information
-- Read custom name NBT in BeehiveBlockEntity so that a bee's custom name can be displayed
-- Configurations and commands for language switch
 - More language support